aidandenlinger/Manga-Spread-Stitcher/README.md

 A page will be inserted at the beginning of the merged pdf saying to go to the back of the pdf to start the chapter.
 You can use `-w` to not add this page, but be warned that when you open the pdf, the last page of the manga will be immediately displayed.
-You can customize the message and font by editing the script.
+You can customize the message and font by editing `go_to_back_text` and `font_size` at the beginning of the script.
+You can change the font by changing `font_ttf` to the name of the ttf file holding the font you want to use that is in your font library.

 There's a basic example of an unstitched cbz and a stitched cbz in the [example](example) folder.